What Is a Liveness Check and Why You Need One

 Biometrics, on the other hand, rely on “what you are”—your unique physical characteristics.
 A liveness check uses your face as a key that can’t be easily stolen or replicated.
 Modern biometric systems are not only more secure against threats like phishing and identity theft, but they also create a faster, more user-friendly experience.
 Instead of asking users to remember yet another password, you offer them a seamless way to prove they are who they say they are.

-Comparing the Costs and Benefits
+Weighing the Costs and Long-Term Benefits

 Adopting any new technology involves an investment, but the cost of inaction is far greater.
 The financial and reputational damage from fraud, bot accounts, and loss of user trust can be devastating.
 Implementing liveness detection is an investment in the integrity and safety of your platform.
 It shows your users that you take their security seriously, which is invaluable for building long-term relationships.